 The biggest success of 2016!
 Anyone who knows me knows that I am an academic, and I’m equally a perfectionist so this was a very big goal for me in 2016.
 Due to me being a perfectionist, feeling ‘content’ with my results is a very very hard thing to do because anything below the best I can’t say I’m content with.
 But more on that in 2017.

 I can honestly say that February to June was a blur of caffeine fuelled nights, pushing myself to absolute extremes in order to achieve what I wanted to.
 Once I get something in my head I’m doing it and there was no way I was stopping until I saw the grades I wanted on the results paper.
 And I can honestly say that I did it, and opening the envelope is probably one of the proudest moments of my entire life.
 Seeing my goal become a reality made 5 months of sacrifices and 12 hour days worth it, it made the ‘military operation’ that my friends joke it was worth it.

 Ultimately I came out of my GCSEs with 5A* grades and 5A grades.
 It was hard to do, but I can say I tried my best and I couldn’t have done any better for me.
 It also gave me the boost I needed to push myself at college, because it proved to me that working hard comes with rewards.
 Particularly in my business studies, I came out with 99% in my GCSE and that gave me so much confidence to walk into business studies A level and know that I can do it.

-One thing that has happened numerous times this year and every single time it makes my day is when people recreate my work.
+One thing that has happened numerous times this year and every single time it makes my day is when people recreate my work, and that is such an unexpected success of 2016.
 I don’t see myself as influential in the slightest, but when people send me photos of my work it makes me so happy that I have inspired someone to be creative.
 These are some of my favourites that have been sent to me this year!